 What we do know at this point is that legal counsel for the plaintiffs have more than 30 expert witnesses to bolster claims that personal hygiene use of talc causes ovarian cancer.

 Get the J&J talc settlement you deserve by aligning yourself with a qualified attorney who consistently achieves favorable results.
-If you or a loved one developed cancer after prolonged use of Baby Powder or any product containing talc, contact the Bart Bernard Law Firm to explore your legal options.
+If you or a loved one developed cancer after prolonged use of Baby Powder or any product containing talc, contact the Bart Bernard Injury Lawyers to explore your legal options.

 You may be eligible for significant monetary damages to cover radiation and chemotherapy, surgical costs, lost income, pain and suffering, loss of consortium and other losses.
 The consultation is free and without obligation.
 Visit our offices or call today for aggressive representation in Lafayette, Baton Rouge and the surrounding communities.